 • close-read and compare “African texts” coming from a variety of

 national and cultural backgrounds, and various historical and

-• draw on theories that are relevant for an understanding of the
+• draw on academic theories that are relevant for an understanding of

-• apply theoretical concepts such as nationality, ethnicity and
+• apply theoretical concepts to the texts studied, such as narration,

 • freely express their ideas in both written work and oral